Secured Business Loans: National’s Ultimate Guide to Loan Collateral (2019)

 What are Secured Business Loans?

-A secured business loan is a type of financing that is backed by collateral.
+A secured loan is a type of financing that is backed by collateral.
 This collateral is leveraged by business owners in order to provide lenders with a sense of “security” in case of foreclosure.

 This loan requires upfront collateral which reduces risk for the lender, often allowing them provide a lower interest rate that can be paid back more easily by the borrower.